GDSC-KIIT/project-halide/README.md

 # Project Halide

 This project is accepting contributions for HactoberFest 2022 under the initiative taken up by GDSC x iNeuron.
-Our top contributors will receive swags.

 HalideOS is an experimental operating system written entirely from scratch.
 It supports a basic shell with some commands including a command line calculator.
 You can boot it up in virtual box.

 ## Motivation